Ascend/ascend-deployer/README.en.md

     - CANN software package: [Link](https://www.huaweicloud.com/intl/en-us/ascend/cann)
 Save the software packages to be installed in the **resources** directory.
 The following is an example.
 ZIP packages and run packages are available in both formats.
 If the same package in these two formats exists in the resources directory, install the ZIP package first.
+The files of docker image require the user to log in to ascendhub, pull the image, and then transfer it to resources/docker_images directory before docker-images' installation.
+The file name of docker image is like to ubuntu_18.04_{x86_ 64 | aarch64}.tar, the system architecture is in the brackets, and only the two architectures in the brackets are supported.

 ```
 ascend-deployer